-- Take: Take the armed element on the Program renderer. - Cue: Set the armed element ready in its first frame on the Program renderer. - Continue: Continue the animation or clip on the external Preview renderer.
-Only enabled if an external preview is configured for a video wall. - · Reload scene: See Reload Scene. - Unarm: Unarm the armed element. - Unarm All: Unarm all armed elements.
+- · Take: Take the armed element on the Program renderer. - · Cue: Set the armed element ready in its first frame on the Program renderer. - · Continue: Continue the animation or clip on the external Preview renderer.
+Only enabled if an external preview is configured for a video wall. - · Transition: Swap the content in the Armed column and the Program column. - · Reload scene: See Reload Scene. - · Unarm: Unarm the armed element. - · Unarm All: Unarm all armed elements.